-Jason Slay is in his first season as an assistant coach on the Youngstown State men’s basketball staff.
+Jason Slay is in his second season as an assistant coach on the Youngstown State men’s basketball staff.

 Prior to joining YSU, Slay spent two seasons at the Virginia Military Institute (VMI) from 2015-17.
 In 2016-17, he mentored QJ Peterson, a 2017 All-Southern Conference First-Team selection by the media and a coaches’ second-team all-conference pick.

 Slay spent the 2014-15 season at East Tennessee State, and served as an assistant coach at Tennessee State University in 2013-14.
 He was the Director of Basketball Operations at Georgia Southern 2012-13.